dengking/discrete/docs/Data-structure/Hash-based/Hash-table/wikipedia-Hash-table/index.md

 ### Drawbacks

-- Although operations on a **hash table** take constant time on average, the cost of a good hash function can be significantly higher than the inner loop of the lookup algorithm for a sequential list or search tree.
+1、Although operations on a **hash table** take constant time on average, the cost of a good hash function can be significantly higher than the inner loop of the lookup algorithm for a sequential list or search tree.
 Thus hash tables are not effective when the number of entries is very small.
 (However, in some cases the high cost of computing the hash function can be mitigated by saving the hash value together with the key.)

-- For certain string processing applications, such as [spell-checking](https://en.wikipedia.org/wiki/Spell_checker), hash tables may be less efficient than [tries](https://en.wikipedia.org/wiki/Trie), [finite automata](https://en.wikipedia.org/wiki/Finite_automata), or [Judy arrays](https://en.wikipedia.org/wiki/Judy_array).
+2、For certain string processing applications, such as [spell-checking](https://en.wikipedia.org/wiki/Spell_checker), hash tables may be less efficient than [tries](https://en.wikipedia.org/wiki/Trie), [finite automata](https://en.wikipedia.org/wiki/Finite_automata), or [Judy arrays](https://en.wikipedia.org/wiki/Judy_array).
 Also, if there are not too many possible keys to store—that is, if each key can be represented by a small enough number of bits—then, instead of a hash table, one may use the key directly as the index into an array of values.
 Note that there are no collisions in this case.

-- The entries stored in a hash table can be enumerated efficiently (at constant cost per entry), but only in some pseudo-random order.
+3、The entries stored in a hash table can be enumerated efficiently (at constant cost per entry), but only in some pseudo-random order.
 Therefore, there is no efficient way to locate an entry whose key is *nearest* to a given key.
 Listing all *n* entries in some specific order generally requires a separate sorting step, whose cost is proportional to log(*n*) per entry.
 In comparison, ordered search trees have lookup and insertion cost proportional to log(*n*), but allow finding the nearest key at about the same cost, and *ordered* enumeration of all entries at constant cost per entry.

-- If the keys are not stored (because the hash function is collision-free), there may be no easy way to enumerate the keys that are present in the table at any given moment.
+4、If the keys are not stored (because the hash function is collision-free), there may be no easy way to enumerate the keys that are present in the table at any given moment.

-- Although the *average* cost per operation is constant and fairly small, the cost of a single operation may be quite high.
+5、Although the *average* cost per operation is constant and fairly small, the cost of a single operation may be quite high.
 In particular, if the hash table uses [dynamic resizing](https://en.wikipedia.org/wiki/Hash_table#Dynamic_resizing), an insertion or deletion operation may occasionally take time proportional to the number of entries.
 This may be a serious drawback in real-time or interactive applications.

-- Hash tables in general exhibit poor [locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference)—that is, the data to be accessed is distributed seemingly at random in memory.
+6、Hash tables in general exhibit poor [locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference)—that is, the data to be accessed is distributed seemingly at random in memory.
 Because hash tables cause access patterns that jump around, this can trigger [microprocessor cache](https://en.wikipedia.org/wiki/CPU_cache) misses that cause long delays.
 Compact data structures such as arrays searched with [linear search](https://en.wikipedia.org/wiki/Linear_search) may be faster, if the table is relatively small and keys are compact.
 The optimal performance point varies from system to system.

-- Hash tables become quite inefficient when there are many collisions.
+7、Hash tables become quite inefficient when there are many collisions.
 While extremely uneven hash distributions are extremely unlikely to arise by chance, a [malicious adversary](https://en.wikipedia.org/wiki/Black_hat_hacking) with knowledge of the hash function may be able to supply information to a hash that creates worst-case behavior by causing excessive collisions, resulting in very poor performance, e.g., a [denial of service attack](https://en.wikipedia.org/wiki/Denial_of_service_attack).[[27\]](https://en.wikipedia.org/wiki/Hash_table#cite_note-27)[[28\]](https://en.wikipedia.org/wiki/Hash_table#cite_note-28)[[29\]](https://en.wikipedia.org/wiki/Hash_table#cite_note-29) In critical applications, a data structure with better worst-case guarantees can be used; however, [universal hashing](https://en.wikipedia.org/wiki/Universal_hashing)—a [randomized algorithm](https://en.wikipedia.org/wiki/Randomized_algorithm) that prevents the attacker from predicting which inputs cause worst-case behavior—may be preferable.[[30\]](https://en.wikipedia.org/wiki/Hash_table#cite_note-30) The hash function used by the hash table in the Linux [routing table](https://en.wikipedia.org/wiki/Routing_table) cache was changed with Linux version 2.4.2 as a countermeasure against such attacks.[[31\]](https://en.wikipedia.org/wiki/Hash_table#cite_note-31)